3Mustard/JWT-auth-with-node-express/README.md

 # JWT-auth-with-node-express

-To set up please add this file config/default.json
+To set up please add this file 'config/default.json' with the following code.

 {